strapp-au/strapp-ui/README.md

 `strapp build` to take your snapshots and prepare the local data, `strapp run` to run to local server - accessible at http://localhost:3001

+Strapp currently can only be added to an Android Library module.
+We recommend that you create a new module in Android Studio for your UI components if you have not already.

 ## iOS
 Add this git repository as a Swift package in your iOS project